Walking fundraiser to spread awareness about struggles of children with disabilities in Ghana

 When: Now through Dec.
 31.

-How to get more info and register:charityfootprints.com/strideforhope/.
+How to get more info and register: Visit charityfootprints.com/strideforhope

-To learn more about Nurturing Nations, visit nurturingnations.org/.
+To learn more about Nurturing Nations, visit nurturingnations.org

 Nurturing Nations is the nonprofit founded by Belk and her husband, Mark.
 Since opening their doors 10 years ago, they have built a school in Ghana, provided meals for children, built a library in a village and paid for medical care.
 They have also expanded their programs into Mali.